UTDLonghornGaming/ctf-writeups/metactf-2021/two_key/writeup.md

 # Source Analysis

 So the encryption used appears to be a symmetric encryption scheme, with the key derived from XORing together two keys.
-The actual encryption itself appears to be pretty solid (at least to non nation-state attacks), and I was unable to find a way a way to break it.
+The actual encryption itself appears to be pretty solid (at least to non nation-state attacks), and I was unable to find a way to break it.
 One important note is that this appears to be a CBC cipher, which will come in handy later.

 ```c
 void encrypt_block(unsigned char* block, unsigned char* key){